-The members of the science and technology committee are Dr. Adelman and Dr. Beck.
+The members of the science and technology committee are Dr. Adelman and Dr. Ross.
 Dr. Adelman is the chair of the science and technology committee.
-The science and technology committee met three times during 2018.
+The science and technology committee was formed in April 2016 and therefore did not meet during 2015.
 The science and technology committee's responsibilities include:

-- reviewing, evaluating, and advising the Board of Directors and management regarding the long-term strategic goals and objectives and the direction of our research and development programs; - monitoring and evaluating trends in research and development, and recommending to the Board of Directors and management emerging technologies for building our technological strength; - recommending approaches to acquiring and maintaining technology positions; - · regularly reviewing our research and development pipeline; and - · assisting the Board of Directors with its oversight responsibility for enterprise risk management in areas affecting our research and development.
+- reviewing, evaluating, and advising the board and management regarding the long-term strategic goals and objectives and the direction of our research and development programs; - monitoring and evaluating trends in research and development, and recommending to the Board of Directors and management emerging technologies for building our technological strength; - recommending approaches to acquiring and maintaining technology positions; - regularly reviewing our research and development pipeline; and - assisting the Board of Directors with its oversight responsibility for enterprise risk management in areas affecting our research and development.